Trial resumes of suspects in slaying of Dutch crime reporter

-AMSTERDAM (AP) — A Dutch court is examining evidence Tuesday and prosecutors are expected to make sentencing demands in the trial of two suspects in the fatal shooting of crime reporter Peter R. de Vries, who was brazenly gunned down almost a year ago, triggering a national outpouring of grief and government pledges to crack down on Amsterdam's increasingly violent drugs underworld.
+AMSTERDAM (AP) — A phone found in the suspected getaway car of two men charged in a Dutch crime reporter’s brazen slaying last year contained text messages that prosecutors say link them to the killing, which triggered a national outpouring of grief and government pledges to crack down on Amsterdam’s increasingly violent drugs underworld.

-Prosecutors suspect a 21-year-old Dutchman identified only as Delano G. of shooting De Vries at close range in a downtown Amsterdam street on July 6 last year.
+Prosecutors suspect a 21-year-old Dutchman identified only as Delano G. of shooting Peter R. de Vries at close range in a downtown Amsterdam street on July 6 last year.
 The campaigning reporter and television personality died nine days later of his injuries.
 If convicted, the suspect faces a maximum sentence of life imprisonment.

+A judge in Tuesday's hearing directly asked G. if he shot De Vries, to which the suspect replied: “I make use of my right to silence,” according to footage recorded by Dutch broadcaster NOS.
+The other suspect said: “I did not kill that man.”

 Prosecutors say the two suspects were arrested less than an hour after the shooting in a getaway car on a highway near The Hague with the weapon used to shoot De Vries in the car.